FAQ'S on running the Boston Marathon® for a charity.

 9. What if I don't meet my fundraising obligation?

 This is always an important question.
 Runners who don't meet the fundraising minimum will be contacted and their situation will be discussed.
 Worst case scenario a runner's credit card will be charged.
 Each bib is a valuable opportunity for a non profit.
 It puts a program in jeopardy if a runner fails to fundraise.
 Please do not apply or commit to a charity if you cannot meet the fundraising.
 Charity entries are valuable assets to non profits.
 They cannot be replaced.
 If you fail to fundraise, you will put the acceptance of the charity back into the Boston Marathon program in jeopardy for the following year.
 Most charity partners have benchmarks in fundraising, these benchmarks will be adhered to.

 10. When should I book my travel and what dates should I plan for?

 Travel can be booked through MarathonTours.com and should be booked well in advance.
 Hotels fill up quickly.
 CharityTeams has limited blocked rooms through MarathonTours.com for information email Susan@CharityTeams.com.
 Hotels in the Copley Square are of Boston are closest to the morning buses and finish area.
 Dates to book depend on your schedule and budget.
 It is recommended that if you are running for a CharityTeams.com program, you arrive on Friday daytime.
 Friday, April 17th is our annual CharityTeams Boston TEAm Party which is a huge celebration of our runners and their charities.

 11. What other things should I expect from my experience?

 Just ask any of the CharityTeams veterans who want to return year after year.
 CharityTeams is a memorable life changing experience.
-If you want to find out more ask on the CharityTeams facebook group!
-Join our Squad.
+If you want to find out more ask on the CharityTeams facebook group.
+Join our run crew.

 12. Will I become a Superhero?
 100% chance.